On September 14, 2023, Gov. Kathy Hochul signed a Bill (S. 4878-A/A. 398A) which amended Section 590 of New York Labor Laws.

 Moreover, employers are disincentivized from informing employees about their eligibility as their unemployment insurance payments may increase when employees or former employees file for unemployment assistance.

-Employers that are required to provide a written notice of unemployment benefits to employees in New York should also be aware of the state unemployment insurance (SUI) rates for 2024 and 2025 and how these might affect their business.
+Employers that are required to provide a written notice of unemployment benefits to employees in New York should also be aware of the state unemployment insurance (SUI) rates and how these might affect their business.

 The notice must be given in writing and include the employer’s: